-I am a first-year PhD student in UC Berkeley.
+I am a second-year PhD student in UC Berkeley, advised by Prof.Kurt Keutzer.
 My research interest is about efficient training and inference of large language models and diffusion models.
 I graduate from Yao Class, Tsinghua University, led by Prof.Andrew Yao.

-My advisor is Prof.Kurt Keutzer, and I also work closely with Prof.Song Han in MIT.
+I work closely with Prof.Song Han in MIT.
 Back in Tsinghua University, I was fortunate to be advised by Prof.Jianfei Chen and Prof.Jun Zhu.
 I was also fortunate to be advised by Prof.Sheng Wang in University of Washington.

 Beijing, China